George Yip Keynote Speaker

 - Renowned expert on global marketing, strategy and innovation

 Professor George Yip is one of the world’s leading speakers on global strategy and marketing, managing global customers, and internationalisation.

-He is currently Professor of Strategy and Co-Director of the Centre on China Innovation at China Europe International Business School, which is the top business school in mainland China.
-It is a research centre for Western and Chinese companies to learn how to conduct innovation in China for both Chinese and overseas markets.
-He is also a Fellow of the Academy of International Business and of the International Academy of Management; a Visiting Professor at Imperial College Business School; Co-Executive Editor of Chinese Management Insights and serves on the Editorial Advisory Board of MIT Sloan Management Review.
+He is a Fellow of the Academy of International Business and of the International Academy of Management; a Visiting Professor at Imperial College Business School; Co-Executive Editor of Chinese Management Insights and serves on the Editorial Advisory Boards of California Management Review and MIT Sloan Management Review.